TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/info.md

 wood or vinyl are gathered in a `WindowThermalProperties` object.

 ### Window Properties Shelf
-For the same reason as for building materials and building materials, `WindowThermalProperties` objects can, once they are created, be "shelved" for re-using them afterwards, using the class `WindowPropertiesShelf` in module `hvac.cooling_load_calc.shelves.window_properties.py`.
+For the same reason as for building materials and construction assemblies, `WindowThermalProperties` objects can, once they are created, be "shelved" for re-using them afterwards, using the class `WindowPropertiesShelf` in module `hvac.cooling_load_calc.shelves.window_properties.py`.
 A usage example can be